serhatadik/ML_Python/README.md

 # Introduction to Python and Machine Learning
-This repository stores scripts I used in a tutorial series I gave at a company.
+This repository hosts scripts from a tutorial series I led for corporate training, designed to enhance technical skills within the company.

 ### Gaussian Naive Bayes:
 Explaining briefly the math behind Naive Bayes classification and a plant classification example using Gaussian distribution.